-This guide provides links to the library's electronic resources, including databases the Library subscribes to in order to meet students' and faculty's research needs.
+This guide provides links to the library's Databases, including databases the Library subscribes to in order to meet students' and faculty's research needs.
 The resources in this guide are arranged by title in alphabetical order.
 Use the A to Z tabs above to locate the database you wish to use.

 If you do not know the title of the database you wish to access, please use one of the subject or class guides.
 You will find links to our subject and class guides in the boxes to the right.